abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

   - `big-Omega` notation (Best case)
     - is usually too optimistic to be useful, as it does not reflect what happens on average.
       ![best-case](./img/best-case.png)
-  - `big-O` notation (Worst case)
+  - `big-O` notation (Worst case) ✅
     - is much easier than average-case analysis, as it requires only the ability to identify the worst-case input, which is often simple.
       ![worst-case](./img/worst-case.png)

-  > We usually characterize running times in terms of the worst case, as a function of the input size, `n`, of the algorithm.

 ---

 ### Runtime Analysis

 - This is done by measuring the performance (**number of steps / operations**) which varies between devices so we need something standard
+  - The running time of an algorithm depends on how long it takes a computer to run the lines of code of the algorithm—and that depends on multiple factors like:
+    - the speed of the computer
+    - the programming language
+    - the compiler that translates the program from the programming language into code that runs directly on the computer
 - When we talk about `big O`, we talk about the **"worst case scenario"** -> It's a reassurance that no matter what happens, the algorithm will never be slower than the `big O` we've calculated

 ![big-o](./img/big-o.png)